Sid672/Java/README.md

 Day28: Program to take input and print it using array; (Program 57)

 Day29: Program to sum even and odd using array.
 (Program 59)

-Day30: New program is add using pull req.;